clovisjohn/ticker-retriever/releases/list matching/docs.md

 ### Arguments
 - filepath : The path of the telegram chat history file(html)
 - tokenlist : the token list to use to retrieve tickers.
-Availabre token lists are :
+Availabre token lists are : uniswap, pancakeswap, sushiswap_eth, coingecko
-              * uniswap
-              * pancakeswap
-              * syshiswap_eth
-              * coingecko

 ### Example
 The following line will retrieve token tickers from a telegram chat history using pancakeswap as a source
 ```